FongAnthonyM/python-proxyarrays/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Frame Structure* is free and open source software.
+Distributed under the terms of the `MIT license`_, *proxy Structure* is free and open source software.

 Issues